William Etheridge: Old Walton Bridge

 In 1747, businessman and plantation owner Samuel Dicker moved from Jamaica to a newly acquired estate in Mount Felix near Walton-on-Thames, Surrey, England.
-In order to facilitate easier access to his new home, he lobbied for an Act of Parliament granting him rights to build a bridge and collect tolls on the spot.
+In order to facilitate easier access to his new home, he lobbied for an Act of Parliament, the Walton-Shepperton Bridge (Building and Tolls) Act 1746 (20 Geo.
+2. c.
+22) granting him rights to build a bridge and collect tolls on the spot.

 The resulting latticework wooden bridge, known as Old Walton Bridge was designed by William Etheridge and built by Mr White of Weybridge between 1748 and 1750.
 When it opened, its central span of 130 feet was the longest in Britain (succeeded in 1756 by William Edwards's 140 feet long single-arch Pontypridd Bridge).
 At the time, it was widely admired for its "strength, contrivance and remarkable great arch" and was even dubbed "the most beautiful wooden arch in the world" by one observer.

 The bridge was depicted by contemporary painters, most famously in two pictures by Canaletto.

 Despite Dicker's initial projections of 200 years lifetime, a 1778 survey found the bridge to be severely decayed.
 It was soon demolished and replaced by a brick-and-stone version built in 1783–1786.